by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 First, stop treating the world as your ashtray.
 One winter years ago, the house across the street from me caught fire.
 Most of the neighborhood gathered in my yard to watch that fire all night.
 The next spring, when the snow melted, I found my lawn was wall-to-wall cigarette butts.
 That happens anywhere crowds gather.
 People who would never think of common littering still consider tossing a used cigarette on the ground acceptable behavior.

 So, smokers who do that, please stop.
 It’s not only unsightly, but those butts take years or decades to decompose, and contribute toxins to the environment.
-Find an ashtray.
 Tossing butts is also dangerous.
-I’ve seen mulch fires started around the landscaping in front of buildings.
+I’ve personally seen mulch fires started around the landscaping in front of buildings.
 And stop throwing butts out of your car windows, too.
 A few years ago a butt thrown from a passing car ignited a fire in a load of cardboard in the bed of a pickup truck on I-75 in northwestern Ohio.

 So use the ashtray in your car.
 I am aware that most cars are no longer built with ashtrays in them, but you can buy one.
 You can get them for free here.
 When your ashtray is full of butts, dispose of them properly.
 Don’t just open your door and dump them on the pavement for the taxpayers to clean up.